zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Pablo continues, “These talking points preempt many  of the possible questions you’ll be asked.”
 “To preempt” (preempt) means to d o something in order to prevent something else from happening or to ensure that something else doesn’t happen.
 “To preempt a disagreement” is to do someth ing to prevent a disagreement from happening.
 The talking points Pab lo has prepared will “preempt” possible questions.
 It will prevent the m edia from asking certain things.
 It will give the answers first, if you will.

 He says, “We hope to take the wind out of their sai ls by addressing some of the media’s most likely questions up front.”
-“To take t he wind (wind) out of someone’s sails (sails)” is to take away someone’s advantage or perhaps to make someone feel less confident.
+“To take the wind (wind) out of someone’s sails (sails)” is to take away someone’s advantage or perhaps to make someone feel less confident.
 In this case, Pab lo is trying to make sure the press doesn’t ask embarrassing or critical question s by answering their questions “up front.”
 To do something “up front” is to do it at the beginning, before something else happens.

 If you’re going to rent an apartment in the United States, usually you have to give the first month’s rent “up front” before you actual ly move into the apartment.
 Not only the first month’s rent, but usually an additio nal amount of money in case you cause some damage to the apartment.
 But we’re not t alking about apartments here.
 We’re talking about answering questions befor e people ask them.